creative-machines-lab/juli3nne/README.md

 ## Installation
 1. Install the latest versions of python3 and pip3
 2. Install python dependencies \
-` pip3 install numpy-stl Flask`
+`pip3 install numpy-stl Flask`
 3. Install slic3r using these [instructions](https://github.com/slic3r/Slic3r#how-to-install) \
 Note: slice3r and juli3nne should be placed in the same directory
 ## Usage
 1. Start the GUI \
 `python3 server.py`
-2. Access the GUI through the browser and follow the instructions to slice STL files.
+2. Access the GUI through the browser and follow the instructions to slice STL files

 ## Software Details
 ### Generating GCode